Mongolian blue spots, also known as slate gray nevi, are a type of pigmented birthmark. They’re formally called congenital dermal melanocytosis.

 These marks are flat and blue-gray.
 They typically appear on the buttocks or lower back, but may also be found on the arms or legs.
 They’re generally present at birth or develop soon after.

-These pigmented birthmarks are noncancerous and present no danger to your health.
-However, your pediatrician should examine the marks to confirm the diagnosis.
+These birthmarks are noncancerous and present no health danger.
+However, your child’s pediatrician should examine the marks to confirm the diagnosis.
 There’s no recommended treatment for Mongolian blue spots.
 They usually fade before adolescence.

-Because of their color, they can be mistaken for bruises.
-The birthmarks are:
+Because of their color, Mongolian blue spots can be mistaken for bruises.
+They’re:

 - flat against the skin, with a normal skin texture

 - an irregular shape, with poorly distinguished edges

 - usually present at birth or soon after

 - usually located on the buttocks or lower back, and less commonly on the arms or trunk

 However, unlike bruises, Mongolian blue spots don’t disappear within a matter of days.